datacarpentry/genomics-workshop/_extras/AMI-setup.md

 <img src="../fig/logging-onto-cloud_2.png" width="500">

-4. For 'Choose and Instance Type' select **t2.medium**; then click 'Review and Launch'
+4. For 'Choose an Instance Type' select **t2.medium**; then click 'Review and Launch'

 <img src="../fig/logging-onto-cloud_3.png" width="500">

 5. Click on "6.
 Configure Security Group" in the top navigation menu.
+If this is your first time working with this AMI on your
-Choose "select an existing security group" under "assign a security group", and choose "sg-a5dba9ef" which has the name "to use with DC genomics AMI".
+AWS account, choose "create a new security group".
+Name your security group something descriptive (for example "DC-genomics-AMI") and enter a description into the description box (for example "to use with DC genomics AMI").

-6. For the 'Review Instance Launch' step, click 'Launch'
+Your security group should automatically now look like this:

+Click "Add Rule".
+A new row will appear.
+Select "Custom TCP Rule" and enter "8787" into box labeled "Port Range".
+Under the "Source" box, select "Anywhere" for both security rules.
+Click "Review and Launch".
+You should now see a screen that looks like this:

+Click "Launch".

 7. You will be asked to select an existing key pair or create a new key pair.
-Select 'Proceed without a key pair' and select the acknowledgement you are given.
-Then click 'Launch Instances'
+Select "Create a new key pair" and enter a name for your key pair.
+Then click "Download Key Pair" and click "Launch Instance".

 <img src="../fig/logging-onto-cloud_4.png" width="500">